Lithuania Wedding Traditions

 What is the most important Lithuanian wedding tradition?

-The bread, salt, and wine ceremony (LT-LT_duonos-druskos-ir-vyno-ceremonija) is considered the most essential Lithuanian wedding tradition, practiced at 92% of weddings.
-This ritual, performed by parents when newlyweds arrive at the reception, symbolizes the fundamental elements of life: sustenance (bread), life’s challenges (salt), and joy (wine), taking only 5-10 minutes but carrying centuries of cultural significance.
+The bread, salt, and wine ceremony is considered the most essential Lithuanian wedding tradition.
+This ritual, performed by parents when newlyweds arrive at the reception, symbolizes the fundamental elements of life: sustenance (bread), life’s challenges (salt), and joy (wine).
+It takes only 5-10 minutes but carries centuries of cultural significance recognized by UNESCO’s Intangible Cultural Heritage program.

 How long do Lithuanian weddings typically last?